dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 ## How to Boot Big Sur Recovery

 By default, the patcher will try to hide extra boot options such as recovery from the user.
 To make them appear, simply press the "Spacebar" inside OpenCore's Picker to list all boot options.

+## Stuck on "Your Mac needs a firmware update"

+Full error: "Your Mac needs a firmware update in order to install to this Volume.
+Please select a Mac OS Extended (Journaled) volume instead."

+This error occurs when macOS determines the firmware to not have full APFS support.
+To resolve is quite simple, when building OpenCore head to "Patcher Settings" and enable "Moderate SMBIOS Patching" or higher.
+This will ensure that the firmware reported will show as supporting full APFS capabilities.